logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 ### Step 1.0: Prerequisites

 For [managed.hopsworks.ai](https://managed.hopsworks.ai) to deploy a cluster the following resource providers need to be registered on your Azure subscription.
-You can verify that they are registered by going to your subscription in the Azure portal and click on *Resource providers*.
-If one of the resource providers is not registered select it and click on *Register*.

 ```json
     Microsoft.Network